Astrid Herremans

 1. Refinement-based Christoffel sampling for least squares approximation in non-orthogonal bases, with B. Adcock.
 Preprint (2025).

-2. Sampling theory for function approximation with numerical redundancy, with D. Huybrechs.
+2. Function approximation in numerically rank-Deficient bases, with D. Huybrechs.
 Preprint (2025).

 3. Efficient function approximation in enriched approximation spaces, with D. Huybrechs.
 IMA J. Numer.
 Anal.
 45.2 (2025), 673-695.